 The straw-colored, translucent, slightly viscous supernatant comprising 55% at the top half of the centrifugation tube is the plasma.
 A thin gray-white layer called the buffy coat between the plasma and the hematocrit, about 1% of the volume, consists of leukocytes and platelets, both less dense than erythrocytes.

 Blood is a distributing vehicle, transporting O2, CO2, metabolites, hormones, and other substances to cells throughout the body.
 Most O2 is bound to hemoglobin in erythrocytes and is much more abundant in arterial than venous blood (Figure 12–2), while CO2 is carried in solution as CO2 or HCO3−, in addition to being hemoglobin-bound.
 Nutrients are distributed from their sites of synthesis or absorption in the gut, while metabolic residues are collected from cells throughout the body and removed from the blood by the excretory organs.
 Hormone distribution in blood permits the exchange of chemical messages between distant organs regulating normal organ function.
-Blood also participates ...
+Blood also participates in heat ...